Rudra-Garg/PILGRIMAI/README.md

   ```
 This command will install all the required dependencies listed in the `requirements.txt` file.

-2. Navigate to the `website` folder in your terminal or command prompt.
+2. Navigate to the `Website` folder in your terminal or command prompt.

 3. Run the following command to start the Flask development server: